 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 217. - The engine MUST be running to perform this procedure. - 1.
-Start the engine. - 2.
-Press PROGRAM (A) and SELECT (B) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 206. - The engine MUST be running to perform this procedure. - 1.
+Turn ignition key to RUN, or start the engine. - 2.
+Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line.

-- 3. Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - NO/YES is displayed on the lower line. - 4.
-Press right arrow (A) to select YES.
+- 3. Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - · NO/YES is displayed on the lower line. - 4.
+Press right (A) arrow to select Yes.
 Press SELECT (B).

-- 5. Press SELECT (B) until ACTIVATE FUNCTIONS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 6.
-Press right arrow (A) to select YES.
-Press SELECT (B).
+- 5. Press SELECT (D) until ACTIVATE FUNCTIONS? is displayed on the upper line. - · NO/YES is displayed on the lower line. - 6.
+Press right (C) arrow to select YES.
+Press SELECT (D).

-- 7. Press SELECT (D) until ACTIVATE HDR TILT is displayed on the upper line. - IN/OUT is displayed on the lower line. - 8.
-Press and hold left arrow (B) to decrease header tilt.
-Press and hold right arrow (C) to increase header tilt.

-Verify header is functioning properly.

-Press PROGRAM (A) to exit programming mode or press SELECT (D) to proceed to next ACTIVATE FUNCTION.
+- 7. Press SELECT (D) until ACTIVATE HDR TILT is displayed on the upper line. - · IN/OUT is displayed on the lower line. - 8.
+Press and hold left (B) arrow to decrease header tilt.
+Press and hold right (C) arrow to increase header tilt.
+Verify header is functioning properly. - Press PROGRAM (A) to exit Programming Mode or press SELECT (D) to proceed to next ACTIVATE FUNCTION.

-Figure 3.191: M205 Header Tilt Angle
+Figure 3.179: M205 Header Tilt Angle